stashapp/stash/README.md

 ## Themes and CSS Customization
 There is a [directory of community-created themes](https://github.com/stashapp/stash/wiki/Themes) on our Wiki, along with instructions on how to install them.

-You canalso make Stash interface fit your desired style with [Custom CSS snippets](https://github.com/stashapp/stash/wiki/Custom-CSS-snippets) and [CSS Tweaks](https://github.com/stashapp/stash/wiki/CSS-Tweaks).
+You can also make Stash interface fit your desired style with [Custom CSS snippets](https://github.com/stashapp/stash/wiki/Custom-CSS-snippets) and [CSS Tweaks](https://github.com/stashapp/stash/wiki/CSS-Tweaks).

 # Support (FAQ)